TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.18.md

 ---

-And Jared lived a hundred sixty and two years, and begat Enoch:
+Jared lived one hundred sixty-two years, and became the father of Enoch.